chakrabar/chakrabar.github.io/_posts/articles/2018-04-04-automating-with-nant.md

 1. Copy `CollectionGen.dll`, and the two `SLiNgshoT` assemblies in a new `tasks` folder inside `nant\bin` directory e.g. _"C:\nant\bin\tasks"_
 2. Copy all the other (main) assemblies, including `NAnt.Contrib.Tasks` directly inside `nant\bin` directory e.g. _"C:\nant\bin"_
-3. Now these tasks will be part of all the NAnt scripts by default
+3. Now the NAntContrib tasks will be part of all the NAnt scripts by default

 #### Anatomy of NAnt build files